Frequently Asked Questions

 BHP offers teachers a wide variety of resources and support for course planning, including:

-- More than 40 ready-to-teach lesson plans.
+- Ready-to-teach lesson plans.

 - Example course plans from a variety of grade levels, school types, disciplinary approaches, and classroom profiles.

-- Teaching guides and supplementary PowerPoint decks.
+- Teaching guides and supplementary instructional resources found in

 What assessments are included in the course?